mails2dhivy/healthcare-dataset-analysis/README.md

 * Applied basic predictive analytics to historical healthcare data.
 * Explored a healthcare prediction problem such as disease prediction, readmission prediction, or drug demand forecasting.
-* Built and evaluated a basic predictive model using Excel or Python.
+* Built and evaluated a basic predictive model using Excel.

 ## Tools Used

 * Microsoft Excel
-* Python
 * GitHub

 ## Key Skills